 lakeFS requires a PostgreSQL database to synchronize actions on your repositories.
-This section assumes you already have a PostgreSQL database accessible from where you intend to install lakeFS.
-Instructions for creating the database can be found on the deployment instructions for AWS, Azure and GCP.
+This section assumes that you already have a PostgreSQL database accessible from where you intend to install lakeFS.
+You can find instructions for creating the database in the deployment instructions for AWS, Azure and GCP.

 To deploy using Docker, create a yaml configuration file.
 Here is a minimal example, but you can see the reference for the full list of configurations.

 database: connection_string: "[DATABASE_CONNECTION_STRING]" auth: encrypt: secret_key: "[ENCRYPTION_SECRET_KEY]" blockstore: type: s3

 database: connection_string: "[DATABASE_CONNECTION_STRING]" auth: encrypt: secret_key: "[ENCRYPTION_SECRET_KEY]" blockstore: type: gs # Uncomment the following lines to give lakeFS access to your buckets using a service account: # gs: # credentials_json: [YOUR SERVICE ACCOUNT JSON STRING]